johnalison/WorkingPhilosophy/Lists.md

 - Atomic weapons are currently our number one problem
 - Dentistry ill founded. food we eat now root cause of misaligned teeth.
 - Profoundly erroneous truism, that we should cultivate the habit of thinking of what we are doing.
 The precise opposite is the case.
 "Civilization advances by extending the number of important operations which we can perform without thinking about them" - whitehead
+- Plants domensticated humans, not the other way around
+- Basis for demcocarsy equal rights movement is religous not scientific

 # Montras